 Should I stick to my legacy Sweet Spot Base plan or update?

 If you’re starting a new plan, these workouts are already part of the plan.

 If you’re currently in the middle of SSB I or II low- and mid-volume, Coach Chad recommends you finish it out as is.
-If you insist on accessing the new changes, your workouts from your original plan will not be automatically added to your new plan.
+If you insist on accessing the new changes, your workouts from your legacy plan will not be automatically added to your new plan.

 If you’d like to update your new plan with completed workouts from your past plan, you must stop your current plan and unassign the workouts from your past plan in order to assign them to the new plan.
-It’s recommended to delete your original plan to disassociate all your completed rides.
+It’s recommended to delete your legacy plan to disassociate all your completed rides.
 This will allow you to more quickly assign those completed rides to your new plan.

-If you’d like to do a longer, lower-intensity workout similar to what you’d find in the original mid- and high-volume SSB plans, you can find a description of the alternative workout under Week Descriptions (+Week Tips).
+If you’d like to do a longer, lower-intensity workout similar to what you’d find in the legacy mid- and high-volume SSB plans, you can find a description of the alternative workout under Week Descriptions (+Week Tips).
 Keep in mind that the quality of an indoor ride is about 1.5 times more effective than an outside ride, so you’ll usually need to spend more time outside to get the same training benefit.